CUBRID/cubrid-manual/en/ha.rst

 If the case is not for rebuilding but for newly building, configure cubrid.conf, cubrid_ha.conf, and databases.txt files as the same with master's.

-In the below description, first, we will look over the cases to use **ha_make_slavedb.sh script**, which is used to rebuilding replication.
+In the below description, first, we will look over the cases to use **ha_make_slavedb.sh** script, which is used to rebuilding replication.

-As a reference, you cannot use ha_make_slavedb.sh script when you want to build multiple slave nodes.
+As a reference, you cannot use **ha_make_slavedb.sh** script when you want to build multiple slave nodes.

 ha_make_slavedb.sh Script
 -------------------------